 The laws of some countries grant particular rights in respect of personal information.
 Individuals in certain countries, including the European Union, United Kingdom, and Brazil have the right to:

-Should you wish to make a request in respect of your personal information please contact us at firstname.lastname@example.org.
-You also have the right to object to our processing of personal data about you in order to send you marketing and we will stop processing data for that purpose.
+Should you wish to make a request in respect of your personal information please contact us at email@example.com.
+You also have the right to object to our processing of personal data about you in for marketing purposes and we will stop processing data for that purpose.

 In some circumstances Canva will not be able to comply with your request regarding your personal data.
 If we are unable to remove any of your information, we will explain why.
 For example, we may not be able to provide a copy of your information where it infringes on the rights of another user.
 In some cases, you may have shared your information with third parties, such as by publishing a design on a third party’s website.
 In that case Canva will not be able to delete the information, and you will need to contact that third party directly.